 To be sure you can sell your vehicle for the best possible value, it’s worthwhile keeping all MOT & service documents, particularly if your vehicle has a full ‘approved’ service history from the car’s manufacturer.

 From a buyer’s perspective, mileage is an indication of how much a car has been used in relation to the year the car was made.
-For example, if a car that is 3 years old has a total mileage of 75,000 miles, we can deduct that the vehicle has travelled 25,000 miles a year, on average.
+For example, if a car that is 3 years old has a total mileage of 75,000 miles, we can deduce that the vehicle has traveled 25,000 miles a year, on average.
 This is more than double the UK average figure, and therefore the car would be worth less at resale as a result.

 In most cases, the fewer total miles a car has accumulated over the years, the more value it will ultimately retain in this area, so striving to keep the mileage down when possible is a good way to hold on to your car’s value.

 Car Size and Category

 This is a lesser known fact, but the size and category of a vehicle can have a bearing on its resale value.
 Bigger cars such as 4x4s, or pricier luxury models often depreciate at a faster rate than smaller standard vehicles.

 The main reason for this is down to the running and maintenance costs that come with these vehicles; not only do they require a lot more fuel over the years than vehicles with smaller engines, but they are often expected to be taken for more expensive ‘approved’ services each year.